Film: The Taking of Pelham One Two Three

 - The Everyman: Garber.

-- Evil Brit: Robert Shaw in the original, prompting the line:
+- Evil Brit: Mr. Blue in the original.

-- Expecting Someone Taller: Jokingly employed when Garber meets Inspector Daniels (to whom he's only spoken via radio) face-to-face for the first time and discovers he's black.
+- In the 1974 movie, jokingly employed when Garber meets Inspector Daniels (to whom he's only spoken via radio) face-to-face for the first time and discovers he's black.

 - Failsafe Failure: The Dead Man's Switch in the subway cars are defeated quite ingeniously.